rootiest/rootiest-nvim/README.md

 - ToggleTerm, fzf-lua, neotree, etc. for quick access to files and terminal
 - Many UI elements to enhance the experience
 - LSP support for many languages and automatic setup for many more
-- Remotely spawn a NeoVim instance over ssh, in a container, or from a git repo
+- Remotely spawn a Neovim instance over ssh, in a container, or from a git repo
 - Dashboard logo adjusts to the size of the window
 - Beautiful, unique, and feature-rich lualine statusline
 - When available, git-blame, WakaTime and music player stats components displayed